flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 - define the settings for the Publish Service
 - define the Published Collection and the settings for that Published Collection

-As soon as you've done this, Lightroom will keep track of which photo from the collection has to be published, re-published (when it was modified locally) or deleted.
+As soon as you've done this, Lightroom will keep track of which photo from the collection has to been published, needs to be re-published (when it was modified locally) or deleted.
 Besides that basic functions, some publish services can also re-import certain infos such as tags, comments or ratings back from the publish target.

 Export vs. Publish Service - PhotoStation Upload
 -------------------------------------------------